Skip to Main Content

 • Submitted Manuscript - The author’s pre-accepted version of the manuscript that is submitted to a journal or publisher.

-For manuscripts that are accepted for publication in a journal on or after July 1, 2025:
+For manuscripts that are accepted for publication in a journal on or after July 1, 2025, NIH requires:

-3. Authors submitting manuscripts to PubMed Central (via NIHMS) will be required to agree to a standard license that mirrors that of the Government Use License, explicitly granting NIH the right to make the AAM publicly available through PubMed Central without embargo upon the Official Date of Publication (see language below).
+3. When an AAM is submitted to NIH (via the NIH Manuscript Submission System), agreeing to a standard license that mirrors that of the Government Use License at 2 CFR 200.315, or its successor regulation, explicitly granting NIH the right to make the AAM publicly available through PubMed Central without embargo upon the Official Date of Publication.

-4. While publication costs for open access publishing of the final published article will still be allowed (within regulations), publisher fees for depositing the AAM to PubMed Central are not allowable.
+While publication costs for open access publishing of the final published article will still be allowed within regulations, publisher fees for depositing the AAM to PubMed Central are not allowable.
 Authors will continue to be able to deposit the AAM without having to pay.
 See Publication Costs below.

 What about data, metadata, and SciENcv requirements?

 The 2024 Public Access Policy applies only to manuscripts accepted for publication in scholarly journals (see applicability details).
-There are no changes to NIH's 2023 Data Management and Sharing Policy as a result of the 2024 Public Access Policy.
+Requirements for data management and sharing remain covered by NIH's 2023 Data Management and Sharing Policy.

 NIH also released its draft Plan to Increase Findability and Transparency of Research Results through the Use of Metadata and Persistent Identifiers in December 2024.
 The final version of this policy will be issued by December 31, 2026, with an effective date no later than one year later.